When Kim and I go to bed each night, we spend time casually browsing Reddit on our iPads. It's fun. Mostly.

-Last night's recipe from HelloFresh was Bulgogi Pork Tenderloin.
+Last night's HelloFresh recipe was Bulgogi Pork Tenderloin.
 As always, the instructions were clear and easy to follow.
 As always, it took me about twice as long to prep things as the recipe card said they would.

 I chopped the vegetables, boiled the rice, seared the meat, made the sauce.
 But when I reached the final step -- "finish and serve" -- I hit a wall of sorts.